akheron/jansson/doc/apiref.rst

    Fetch the value as a C++ string, if the stored value is of type :const:`JSON_STRING`.
 An empty string is returned if the value is not a string type.

+.. cfunction:: int json::Value::as_integer()

+   Fetch the value as an integer, if the stored value is of type :const:`JSON_INTEGER`.

+.. cfunction:: double json::Value::as_real()

+   Fetch the value as a double, if the stored value is of type :const:`JSON_REAL`.

+.. cfunction:: double json::Value::as_number()

+   Fetch the value as a double, if the stored value is of type :const:`JSON_REAL`.

+.. cfunction:: bool json::Value::as_boolean()

+   Fetch the value as a bool, if the stored value is of type :const:`JSON_TRUE` or :const:`JSON_FALSE`.

+.. cfunction:: void json::Value::clear()

+   Delete all object properties or array elements within the value.

+.. cfunction:: proxy json::Value::at(int index)

+   Returns a proxy object referencing a specific array element.

+.. cfunction:: proxy json::Value::get(const char* key)

+   Returns a proxy object referencing a specific object property.

+.. cfunction:: proxy json::Value::get(const std::string& key)

+   Returns a proxy object referencing a specific object property.

+.. cfunction:: Value json::Value::set_at(unsigned int index, json::Value value)

+   Assigns the given value to the specified index within the value if the value is an array.
+The index must be 0 <= index <= size.
+If the index is equal to the size, the value is appended to the array and the size is increased by one.

+.. cfunction:: Value json::Value::set_key(const char* key, json::Value value)

+   Assigns the given value to the specified key within the value if the value is an object.

+.. cfunction:: Value json::Value::set_key(const std::string& key, json::Value value)

+   Assigns the given value to the specified key within the value if the value is an object.

+.. cfunction:: Value json::Value::del_at(unsigned int index)

+   Deletes the value within the array at the given index.
+Elements are shifted down after deletion.
+The index must be 0 <= index < size.

+.. cfunction:: Value json::Value::del_key(const char* key)

+   Deletes the property with the given key.

+.. cfunction:: Value json::Value::del_key(const std::string& key)

+   Deletes the property with the given key.

+.. cfunction:: proxy json::Value::operator[](int index)

+   Synonym for `json::Value::at(int index)`.